Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 Magpie cursed to herself, as she had no other choice if she wanted to stay out of jail.

-The next morning, wearing a brown trenchcoat, Sam Scudder stood inside a phone booth at one of downtown San Francisco’s less busy intersections.
-On the counter next to the phone was a large rectangular package.
-The man with the short brown hair tapped the side of the phone with a STAR Labs business card as he spoke into the handset.
+The next morning, Sam Scudder stood inside a phone booth at one of downtown San Francisco’s less busy intersections, wearing a brown trench coat.
+A large rectangular package rested on the counter next to the phone.
+The brown-haired man tapped the side of the phone with a STAR Labs business card as he spoke into the handset.

 “Your package arrived today,” Scudder said.
-“I take it the modifications that I suggested to you were helpful.”
+“I take it the modifications I suggested to you were helpful?”

 “Extremely,” said the voice on the other end of the line.
 “Your offered adjustments have added to the output ratios nicely.”